DQL Definition¶

 ,`by`

-, the former contains operators in the variable, the latterby
+, the former variable contains operators, the latterby

 .- Supports emojis: